tikisen/6306-case-study-1/CaseStudy_01_DDS_TART_group_.md

 ### 4. This code will compute the median alcohol content and international bitterness unit for each state and plot a bar chart to compare.

-The state with the beer with the highest alcohol by volume is Colorado.
-The state with the beer with the most bitter beer is Oregon.

 ```r
 abv<-na.omit(beers2$ABV)